List of Tales of Arcadia characters: Mario Muelas

 Dr. Mario Muelas is a recurring character in the Tales of Arcadia franchise.
 He is Arcadia’s local dentist, the former employer of Gladys Groe, and Toby Domzalski's orthodontist.

 Javier and Ophilia Nuñez

 Voiced by Tom Kenny (Javier), Andrea Navedo (Ophilia).

 Claire Nuñez's parents, Ophilia being a councilwoman of Arcadia Oaks.
 They initially dislike Jim.

 Fialkov and Coranda Tarron

-Voiced by Andy García (Fialkov), Tatiana Maslany (Coranda).
+Voiced by Andy García (Fialkov), Charli Robinson(Coranda).

 The rulers of Akiridion-5 and Aja's parents, their bodies were destroyed during Morando's invasion with their children taking their Life Cores to Earth so they can reconstitute.
 It would later be revealed the two came to Earth during the '50s to leave Gaylen's Core with the trolls.